-4. Federal-Funded Early Acquisition (Eminent Domain is NOT allowed) - Consistent with federal legislation commonly referred to as MAP-21 (Moving Ahead for Progress in the 21st Century), a local agency may program an early acquisition project in the STIP and, after meeting the additional conditions listed below, request authorization to proceed with the acquisition and obtain federal funding participation.
+Federal-Funded Early Acquisition (Eminent Domain is NOT allowed) - A local agency may program an Early Acquisition Project in the STIP and, after meeting the additional conditions listed below, request authorization from FHWA ROW to proceed with the acquisition and obtain federal funding participation.
 This early acquisition alternative is particularly useful for doing corridor preservation, as it does not require that the local agency have a specific transportation project programmed or in development at the time the early acquisition, using federal funds is carried out.